|Doctor of Philosophy (Ph.D.) in Religious Studies|

 |REL 660 Seminar: Buddhist-Christian Dialogue||3 units|

 Qualifying Examinations: Students are required to petition to take the qualifying examinations when they have completed a minimum of 51 units of doctoral coursework and have fulfilled the language requirements.
-The qualifying examinations cover three subject fields, to be determined individually between the student and members of the doctoral committee.
+The qualifying examinations cover three subject fields to be determined individually between the student and members of the doctoral committee.
+Students are encouraged to take REL 705 (Qualifying Examination Preparation) during the semester they are preparing and planning to take their examinations.
 Qualifying examinations must be completed within one semester following the completion of 51 units of coursework.

 Additional guidelines and details regarding the qualifying examinations can be found in the Religious Studies Graduate Student Handbook.

-A student advances to candidacy status upon successful completion of the qualifying examinations and payment of the candidacy fee.
+Advancement to Candidacy (Dissertation): A student advances to candidacy status upon successful completion of the qualifying examinations and payment of the candidacy fee.
 Candidacy status lapses automatically if the student loses graduate standing by academic disqualification or failure to comply with university policy on continuous enrollment.
 A readmitted student who was a candidate must again advance to candidacy and thereafter enroll as a candidate for at least one academic semester before the degree may be conferred.
 Readmission after a break in enrollment is not guaranteed.
+Continuous enrollment is required through all stages of the dissertation process, beginning with advancement to candidacy and ending at the close of the term during which the dissertation is accepted by the library.

 Research Training (Dissertation): Upon advancing to candidacy, the candidate enters the dissertation phase and is eligible to undertake advanced graduate-level research and writing.
 While engaged in the dissertation process, PhD students are required to register for REL 698A, 698B, 710, or a combination of these courses for a total of 12 units.

-Upon advancement to candidacy, students are expected to begin work on the dissertation proposal, outlining their intended dissertation project.
-This project is expected to be an original piece of research based on primary sources that makes a relevant contribution to the student’s field of study.
+During this stage, candidates begin work on the dissertation proposal under the supervision of their doctoral committee, outlining their intended dissertation project.
+The dissertation project must be an original piece of research based on primary sources that makes a relevant contribution to the student’s field of study.
 The proposal is reviewed by the doctoral committee, after which students attend the proposal defense to present their proposal and respond to the questions of the committee.
-During the defense, the committee decides whether the proposal is accepted, accepted with revisions, or rejected.
-Candidates are expected to submit the dissertation proposal during the semester following their advancement to candidacy.
+During the proposal defense, the committee decides whether the proposal is accepted, accepted with revisions, or rejected.
+Candidates are expected to submit the dissertation proposal during the semester immediately following their advancement to candidacy.

-The doctoral committee supervises the student’s proposal, approves the dissertation, and conducts the dissertation defense, a final oral examination.
+Candidates prepare the dissertation after passing the proposal defense.
+The doctoral committee provides feedback throughout the dissertation writing stage, approves the dissertation, and conducts the dissertation defense, a final oral examination.
 Ordinarily, students defend the dissertation just prior to its completion.
 Students must be in residence when defending.
-The defense should be scheduled during a regular academic session and is open to all members of the academic community.
+The defense must be scheduled during a regular academic session (fall or spring semester) and is open to all members of the academic community.

 Important guidelines and procedures regarding the composition of the doctoral committee, dissertation proposal, dissertation defense, and final submission of the dissertation can be found in the Religious Studies Graduate Student Handbook.